harrywang/harrywang.github.io/_posts/2023-06-16-wordpress.md

 - [Using Headless WordPress with Next.js and Vercel](https://vercel.com/guides/wordpress-with-vercel)
 - [How to get related post by category in headless wordpress?(GraphQL)](https://stackoverflow.com/questions/73687998/how-to-get-related-post-by-category-in-headless-wordpressgraphql)

 PS.
-The first image for this post is generated using Stable Diffusion, whose full parameters with model link can be found at [Replicable.Art](https://replicable.art/asset/64301d2e38888d0da5220944).
+The featured image for this post is generated using Stable Diffusion, whose full parameters with model link can be found at [Replicable.Art](https://replicable.art/asset/647b4d91414f1bb93778ab94).